The Whale (2022 film)

-The Whale is a 2022 American psychological drama film directed by Darren Aronofsky and written by Samuel D. Hunter, based on his 2012 play of the same name.
+The Whale is a 2022 American psychological drama film directed by Darren Aronofsky and written by Samuel D. Hunter, based on his 2012 play.
 The film stars Brendan Fraser, Sadie Sink, Hong Chau, Ty Simpkins, and Samantha Morton.
-The plot follows a reclusive, morbidly obese English teacher who tries to restore his relationship with his teenage daughter.
+The plot follows a morbidly obese, reclusive English teacher who tries to restore his relationship with his teenage daughter, whom he had abandoned eight years earlier.
+The film was shot from March 8 to April 7, 2021, in Newburgh, New York.

-The Whale premiered at the 79th Venice International Film Festival on September 4, 2022, and had a limited theatrical release in the United States on December 9, before a wide release on December 21, by A24.
-The film polarized critics, though the cast's performances, particularly those of Fraser and Chau, received praise.
-It has grossed $43 million against a budget of $3 million.
-For his performance, Fraser won Best Actor at the Academy Awards, Critics' Choice Awards, and Screen Actors Guild Awards, and was nominated at the Golden Globe Awards and British Academy Film Awards.
-The film also won the Academy Award for Best Makeup and Hairstyling, and received a Best Supporting Actress nomination for Chau, as well as a nomination for the Producers Guild of America Award for Best Theatrical Motion Picture.
+The Whale premiered at the 79th Venice International Film Festival on September 4, 2022 and received a polarized response.
+Although critics lauded the acting, particularly Fraser, Chau and Sink, the film's portrayal of obesity-related struggles drew criticism.
+Notwithstanding, it was received with acclaim in the awards season.
+At the 95th Academy Awards ceremony, The Whale won the Oscars for Best Actor (Fraser), Best Makeup and Hairstyling and a Best Supporting Actress nomination for Chau.
+At the 76th British Academy Film Awards, the film was nominated for Best Adapted Screenplay, Best Make Up & Hair, Best Supporting Actress (Chau) and Best Actor for Fraser's performance, who also received a nomination for Best Actor in a Motion Picture – Drama at the 80th Golden Globe Awards.

+It had a limited theatrical release in the U.S. on December 9, before a wide release on December 21 by A24, grossing $57.6 million against a budget of $3 million.

 Plot

-Charlie, a morbidly obese and reclusive English instructor, teaches online writing courses but keeps his webcam off, ashamed of his physical appearance.
-His nurse and only friend Liz urges him to visit a hospital for severe risk of congestive heart failure, but Charlie claims he cannot afford medical care.
-He is also visited by Thomas, a missionary for the New Life Church who wants Charlie to be saved.
-Charlie frequently orders pizza, following an established routine with delivery driver Dan, who drops off the pizza and collects payment from the mailbox without the two ever interacting face-to-face.
+In early 2016, Charlie is a morbidly obese recluse in Moscow, Idaho.
+He never leaves his apartment, from where he teaches online English writing courses to college students, but keeps his webcam off, ashamed of his appearance.
+His nurse and only friend, Liz, enables him by bringing him unhealthy food, while contradictorily urging him to visit a hospital for heart failure treatment, though Charlie insists he cannot afford medical care.
+Charlie is also visited by Thomas, a missionary for the New Life Church who wants to save him.
+Charlie orders pizza almost every night through an established routine with delivery driver Dan, who leaves the pizza outside on his porch and collects cash payment from the mailbox, the two never interacting face-to-face.